A stack window displays a 3D image stack, one image plane (slice) at a time.

 - Right-click a stack for a contextual menu for most of the features described below.

-The contrast bar is used to set the contrast of the images displayed in a stack window.
+The contrast bar is used to set image contrast in a stack window.

 - Open the contrast bar with keyboard ‘c’ or use the right-click menu